Jessica with retired Senator Harkin in his Washington, D.C. office.

 More than one billion people on our planet have a disability—yet most still struggle to escape discrimination.
 The U.S. has been the world leader in promoting the rights of people with disabilities—until recently.

 The Convention on the Rights of Persons with Disabilities (CRPD), an international disability rights treaty based on The Americans with Disabilities Act (ADA), aims to promote human rights and protections for people with disabilities around the globe.
-More than 150 countries have ratified the CRPD—but not the U.S.
+The world counts 172 ratifications/accessions to the CRPD—but not the U.S.

 Sign below to say:

 I support the Convention on the Rights of Persons with Disabilities.
 I urge you, and your fellow Senators, to support the disability treaty when it next comes to debate and a vote.

 Ratification of the CRPD is free.
 Ratification does not change U.S. law.
 Ratification tells the world that the U.S. is serious about protecting the rights of people with disabilities.

 Please, Senator, lend your support to the U.S. joining the disability treaty.